 Prior police approval is required for all public demonstrations in Belgium, and police are present to ensure adequate security for participants and passers-by.
 Nonetheless, spontaneous demonstrations do take place in Belgium from time to time in response to world events or local developments.
 Even demonstrations that are meant to be peaceful can become violent and unpredictable.
 You should avoid them if at all possible.
 Be alert and aware of your surroundings, and pay attention to what the local news media have to say.
 In general, larger public demonstrations are announced on the Demonstrations page within the U.S. Embassy Brussels website.

-CRIME: Although Belgium remains relatively free of violent crime, low-level street crime, such as muggings, purse snatchings, and pickpocketing is common, particularly in major cities.
+CRIME: Although Belgium remains relatively free of violent crime, low-level street crime such as robberies, purse snatchings, and pickpocketing, is common particularly in major cities.
 Thieves loiter in transportation hubs like the metro (subway) and train stations, notably the Gare du Midi, the primary international train hub in Brussels.
-They take advantage of disoriented or distracted travelers and watch for people who put their luggage down and are inattentive for even a moment.
+They may take advantage of disoriented or distracted travelers and watch for people who are inattentive for even a moment.
 Be particularly vigilant in these areas.
 Keep your eyes on your belongings.
 On trains, don’t place valuables on overhead racks.